 And, secondly, by the conviction that education can contribute to modify that situation.
 If – as Nelson Mandela said – “education is the most powerful weapon to transform the world”, let’s transform education to achieve a more just, equitable and inclusive society.

 In this way, the Chair aims to contribute to the creation of a more just society through education: an Education in and from Social Justice.
 This purpose is specified in a series of objectives, agreed between UNESCO and the Autonomous University of Madrid, focused on five complementary elements:

-- Development of an Education for Social Justice through the elaboration of didactic materials and promotion of innovative actions in schools and in non-formal educational contexts centres;
+- Development of an Education for Social Justice through the development of teaching materials and through the promotion of innovation actions in educational centers and non-formal education.

-- Training of teachers and specialists in Education for Social Justice; and
+- Training of teachers and specialists in Education for Social Justice.

 - Diffusion and dissemination of documentation, research and resources on Education for Social Justice.